Polar Power (NASDAQ:POLA) Coverage Initiated by Analysts at StockNews.com

 Shares of POLA stock opened at $2.90 on Friday.
 The stock has a 50 day simple moving average of $2.77 and a two-hundred day simple moving average of $3.04.
 The company has a current ratio of 6.73, a quick ratio of 3.83 and a debt-to-equity ratio of 0.01.
 Polar Power has a fifty-two week low of $1.77 and a fifty-two week high of $8.20.

-Polar Power (NASDAQ:POLA – Get Rating) last released its quarterly earnings data on Monday, May 16th.
-The utilities provider reported ($0.10) EPS for the quarter.
-The firm had revenue of $3.71 million for the quarter.
-Polar Power had a negative net margin of 3.64% and a negative return on equity of 2.80%.
+Polar Power (NASDAQ:POLA – Get Rating) last issued its earnings results on Monday, May 16th.
+The utilities provider reported ($0.10) earnings per share for the quarter.
+The business had revenue of $3.71 million during the quarter.
+Polar Power had a negative return on equity of 2.80% and a negative net margin of 3.64%.

 Institutional Investors Weigh In On Polar Power